 Animal Crossing is the latest in the long-running series which originated on Gamecube and became a cult following in gaming at the time, but since then grew even more popular via Wii and DS versions, the latest instalment is arguably the most popular version ever and has become one of the biggest hits on the Nintendo Switch already since its launch.

 Boo and I actually have played the Gamecube version, which was an import for a long while because you couldn’t get it in the UK.
-Since then we had both briefly played a couple of the other version as did the kids but none of us had really spent much time on them since, which was a shame because we did enjoy them back in the day, however, once we got it, I thought that Tigger especially would find this interesting game.
+Since then we had both briefly played a couple of the other versions as did the kids but none of us had really spent much time on them since, which was a shame because we did enjoy them back in the day, however, once we got it, I thought that Tigger especially would find this interesting game.

 What they say